Manager UI

 HTTP, MQTT, and WebSocket

-The Manager API is compose of three APIs: HTTP, MQTT, and WebSocket:
+The Manager API is composed of three APIs: HTTP, MQTT, and WebSocket:

 More information on these APIs regarding formats and authentication can be found in the documentation for Manager APIs